amd/quark-documentation/docs/autoapi/quark/onnx/onnx_quantizer/index.rst

    .. py:method:: quantize_initializer(weight: Any, qType: Any, method: Any, reduce_range: bool = False, keep_float_weight: bool = False) -> Tuple[str, str, str]

       :param weight: TensorProto initializer
-      :param qType: type to quantize to
+      :param qType: type to quantize to.
+Note that it may be different with weight_qType because of mixed precision
       :param keep_float_weight: Whether to quantize the weight.
 In some cases, we only want to qunatize scale and zero point.
                                 If keep_float_weight is False, quantize the weight, or don't quantize the weight.
       :return: quantized weight name, zero point name, scale name